obonaventure/cnp3/book/network/network.rst

 .. [#fciscoags] Example routers from this period include the Cisco AGS http://www.knossos.net.nz/don/wn1.html and AGS+ http://www.ciscopress.com/articles/article.asp?p=25296

+.. [#fdladdress] In practice, most local area networks use addresses encoded as a 48 bits field [802]_.
+Some recent local area network technologies use 64 bits addresses.

+.. [#farplinux] See chapter 28 of [Benvenuti2005] for a description of the implementation of ARP in the Linux kernel.

+.. [#fifconfig] For example, consider all the options that can be specified for the `ifconfig utility<http://en.wikipedia.org/wiki/Ifconfig>` on Unix hosts.

+.. [#fdhcpserver] In practice, there is usually one DHCP server per group of subnets and the routers capture on each subnet the DHCP messages and forward them to the DHCP server.

 .. [#fdfflag] A transport protocol implementation can also specify whether the packet must be sent with the `DF` set or set.
 A TCP implementation using `Path MTU Discovery` would always request the transmission of IPv4 packets with the `DF` flag set.

 .. [#fiddf] It should be noted that only the packets that can be fragmented (i.e. whose `DF` flag is reset) must have different `Identification` fields.
 The `Identification` field is not used in the packets having the `DF` flag set.